Customize Auto DevOps

 Image Tag $CI_COMMIT_SHA for branch pipelines. $CI_COMMIT_TAG for tag pipelines. $CI_APPLICATION_TAG

 These variables also affect Auto Build and Auto Container Scanning.
-If you don’t want to build and push an image to $CI_APPLICATION_REPOSITORY:$CI_APPLICATION_TAG, include only Jobs/Deploy.gitlab-ci.yml, or disable the build jobs.
+If you don’t want to build and push an image to $CI_APPLICATION_REPOSITORY:$CI_APPLICATION_TAG, include only Jobs/Deploy.gitlab-ci.yml, or skip the build jobs.

 If you use Auto Container Scanning and set a value for $CI_APPLICATION_REPOSITORY, then you should also update $CS_DEFAULT_BRANCH_IMAGE.
 For more information, see Setting the default branch image.